rd-alliance/metadata-directory/README.md

 ## Using the Metadata Standards Directory

+:warning:
-Please the Metadata Standards Directory Working Group was succeeded by the Metadata Standards Catalog Working Group, and this Directory has been superseded by the [Metadata Standards Catalog], with source code available from its [development repository].
+Please note that the Metadata Standards Directory Working Group was succeeded by the Metadata Standards Catalog Working Group, and this Directory has been superseded by the [Metadata Standards Catalog], with source code available from its [development repository].